arjunr2/personal-website/docs/pubs.md

 <figure markdown="span">
   ![wali-image2](assets/pubs/Beanstalk.svg){ width="700rem" }
 </figure>
-*The manifestation of non-deterministic bugs are influenced by numerous factors including (but not limited to) hardware platforms and instrumentation of debuggers themselves.
+*The detection of quirky Heisenbugs are influenced by numerous factors including (but not limited to) hardware platforms and, strangely, the extent of instrumentation used by debuggers themselves.
-We propose a debugging methodology that harnesses this diversity across platforms and instrumentation to reproduce and characterize a wide range of bugs with interesting behaviours.*
+We propose a debugging methodology that harnesses diversity across platforms and the debugger's instrumentation to enable low-overhead debugging at scale.
+Tune into the paper for a characterization of over 100 numerous funky bug behaviors!*

 [:simple-acm: OOPSLA 2025](https://doi.org/10.1145/3720428){ .custom-button }
 [:material-github: Data Artifact](https://doi.org/10.5281/zenodo.14933663){ .custom-button }